KiHa 80 series: Kuroshio, Hida and Nanki services

 In the October 1, 1976 timetable revision, 12 surplus cars (which were used on Oki services) were transferred from Mukaikamachi Depot, and two Hida return workings using KiHa 82 series cars were added between Nagoya and Takayama.

 In the October 2, 1978 timetable revision, 36 surplus cars were transferred from Wakayama Locomotive Works, as Kuroshio trains were replaced by 381 series trains due to the electrification of Shingu Station on the Kise Main Line.
 Three Nanki return workings ran between Nagoya and Kii-Katsuura, which was a non-electrified section.
 The number of Hida services was increased by one to four.
 In 1982, nine surplus cars were transferred from Mukōmachi, and five old cars were scrapped, and on November 15 of the same year, the timetable was revised to include six-car trains.

 In the March 14, 1985 timetable revision, the Hida services were changed from one round trip to/from Kanazawa to one round trip to/from Hida-Furukawa, and the Nanki services were shortened to four-car sets.
-At the time of privatization on April 1, 1987, 50 cars were transferred to the Central Japan Railway Company (JR Tokai), which continued to operate four Hida round trips and five Nanki round trips.
+At the time of privatization on April 1, 1987, 50 cars were transferred to the Central Japan Railway Company (JR Central), which continued to operate four Hida round trips and five Nanki round trips.